donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

 }
 ```

 In this app, the context for ECS Task Roles is defined in the `list_ecs_task_roles` property which is a key-value.
-All you need to do in this step is change the ARN value— for example `saga-pattern-test-worker-inventory-TaskRole-XXXXXXXXXXXX` to your own ARN.
+All you need to do in this step is change the ARN value— for example `saga-pattern-test-worker-inventory-TaskRole-XXXXXXXXXXXX` to your own Task Role ARN.

 #### Code Review: CDK